 For more information on safety in China, see the Department of State’s consular information sheet on P.R.
 China.

 If I am graduating with students loans, how will I be able to afford paying them back after graduation?

-All federally-guaranteed loans extend are subject to an economic hardship deferment, but applicants are encouraged to check the terms of their loan agreements and call their lending institutions to ensure they can receive such a deferment.
+All federally-guaranteed loans can be paid back on an income-based scale.
+Given the amount of compensation received through the Teach in China program, participants can most often either qualify for very low or no monthly payments, or apply to receive an economic hardship deferment from their lending institutions.
+This allows graduates to defer paying their student loans until after they return from the Teach in China program but applicants are encouraged to check the terms of their loan agreements and call their lending institutions to ensure they can receive such a payment schedule or deferment.
 Such deferment is rarely given for private loans.
-Given the amount of compensation received through the Teach in China program, participants can most often receive an economic hardship deferment from their lending institutions.
-This allows graduates to defer paying their student loans until after they return from the Teach in China program.
 More information can be found here.

 Do I have to pay taxes on my earnings in China?

 Click here for more information.

 2015-2016 Drake University Teach in China Program Calendar